Z-order curve: Efficiently building quadtrees and octrees

-The Z-ordering can be used to efficiently build a quadtree (2D) or octree (3D) for a set of points.
+The Z-ordering can be used to efficiently build a Compressed quadtree (or octree in 3D) for a set of points.
 The basic idea is to sort the input set according to Z-order.
 Once sorted, the points can either be stored in a binary search tree and used directly, which is called a linear quadtree, or they can be used to build a pointer based quadtree.

 The input points are usually scaled in each dimension to be positive integers, either as a fixed point representation over the unit range [0, 1] or corresponding to the machine word size.
 Both representations are equivalent and allow for the highest order non-zero bit to be found in constant time.
 Each square in the quadtree has a side length which is a power of two, and corner coordinates which are multiples of the side length.
 Given any two points, the derived square for the two points is the smallest square covering both points.
 The interleaving of bits from the x and y components of each point is called the shuffle of x and y, and can be extended to higher dimensions.

 Points can be sorted according to their shuffle without explicitly interleaving the bits.
 To do this, for each dimension, the most significant bit of the exclusive or of the coordinates of the two points for that dimension is examined.
 The dimension for which the most significant bit is largest is then used to compare the two points to determine their shuffle order.

 The exclusive or operation masks off the higher order bits for which the two coordinates are identical.
 Since the shuffle interleaves bits from higher order to lower order, identifying the coordinate with the largest most significant bit, identifies the first bit in the shuffle order which differs, and that coordinate can be used to compare the two points.
 This is shown in the following Python code: